 Some courts have found clergy liable on the basis of malpractice for sexual misconduct with an adult or minor.
 These cases are addressed in section 4-05 of this chapter.

 A few courts have concluded that clergy, in some situations, owe a "fiduciary duty" toward members of their congregation, and that they can be liable for breaching this duty when they engage in sexual misconduct with a member of their congregation.
-For example, a few courts have concluded a fiduciary duty arises when clergy "hold themselves out" to their church ...
+For example, a few courts have concluded a fiduciary duty arises ...